Gavinboley/PythonChatRoom/README.md

 # PythonChatRoom
-Utilizing Socket API, Large Project For Computer Networks Class
+Utilizing Socket API, Large Extra Project For Computer Networks Class
 Usernames and passwords are stored in files between runs

 Commands for client: